GuillaumeDIDIER/Ars-Magica-Characters/Magi/Aydamir of Soba/Aydamir, the Alchemist+30.md

 **Soban Philosophical Alchemy (Minor)**
 *Minor Supernatural Virtue*
 This virtue is similar to the hermetic *Philosophical Alchemy* Virtue.
 The alchemist uses his Succurro Magicam Lab Total to extract vis from Aura but he may add his score in Soban Alchemy when using automatic extraction of vis.
 He may also use this automatic process to brew batches of Sovereign Reagents and, in this yearly period, he can can make a maximum number of doses equal to twice his Profession: Apothecary Ability, however if they're making them using the city’s coin (e.g. by working for the Ministry of Work), they are typically required to use at least half of these doses discharging their duties.
+The alchemist may not experiment using this automatic process.